TYohoJr/pfl-app/README.md

 ##### UserCheckoutModal.js

 This is a modal of inputs for the users info as well as the final step in the checkout process

+##### ProductInfoModal.js

+This is a modal to show an example image of the product selected, pulled from the API